 Biological factors, social and interpersonal pressures, and family history are some of the factors associated with eating disorders.
-Culturally mediated body-image concerns and personality traits like perfectionism and obsessiveness also play a large role in the disorders, which are often accompanied by depression and/or anxiety.
+Culturally mediated body-image concerns and personality traits like perfectionism and obsessiveness also play a large role in the disorders, which are often accompanied by depression or anxiety.

 Treatment is rarely simple.
-Eating disorders may create multiple additional medical problems and can even be acutely life-threatening, requiring hospitalization and forced nourishment.
+Eating disorders may create additional medical problems and can even be acutely life-threatening, requiring hospitalization and forced nourishment.
 It often takes multidisciplinary teams of health professionals—including psychotherapists, medical doctors, and specialized dietitians or nutritionists—to bring about full recovery.

 What Is Anorexia?

 Anorexia nervosa is an eating disorder marked by an extreme obsession with weight loss or exercise.
-It is especially prevalent among young to middle-aged women and, increasingly, among young men, but it can affect anyone at any age.
+It is especially prevalent among young to middle-aged women, and increasingly among young men, but it can affect anyone at any age.